Careers & Preparation for Adulthood

 B1010800DXO.jpg

-By the End of Key Stage 3 at The Maple School
+By the End of Key Stage 3

 Students will have:

-• Participated in enterprise and charity activities.
+• Taken part in enterprise and charity activities.

 By the End of Key Stage 4